spicata/obsidiannotes-v.2/content/Econ Class 16.md

 The change in **interest rates** translates through an economy.
 This is what we analyse.

-It is transmitted through 4 channels:
+It is transmitted through 3 main channels:
 - Consumption/Saving and Investment
 	- When RBA **raises** cash rate, the banks (Commonwealth, ANZ, etc.) will raise interest rates, *on savings and loans*.
 They can only change interest rates for savings and loans.
 	- This changes **new savings/loans!!!**